 Wild Dogs are considered abundant west of the Wild Dog Barrier Fence in Bulloo Shire.
-Effective control requires an integrated and collaborative approach where all stakeholders participate in
+Effective control requires an integrated and collaborative approach where all stakeholders participate in planning, implementation and evaluation of the actions taken.

 Intensive Control

 Fencing is an expensive option but is proven to be the most effective long-term measure.
 Shooting is effective on individual dogs or small populations but is highly opportunistic.
 Trapping is a great tool for mopping up problem dogs or dogs that will not take poison baits.
 This is highly reliant on the skill of the trapper.
 Livestock guardian animals are also available to protect flocks from wild dog attacks.